-This section refers to the population aged 16 years and above, as 16 years is the legal working age in Rwanda.
-Employment questions were asked of all individuals aged six years and above but only data for those aged 16 years and above appear in this section.
+This section refers to the population aged 16 yars and above, as 16 years is the legal working age in Rwanda.
+Employment questions were asked of all individuals aged six and above but only data for those aged 16 and above appear in this section.
 It should be noted that the survey collected data about all the jobs people did over a 12-month period, as well as about those they did in the last seven days.
 We refer to the former as usual economic activity and to the latter as current economic activity.

 The formal International Labour Organisation (ILO) definition of unemployment is those people who work under one hour per week but are actively seeking work and able to start immediately.
 In many low-income countries that do not have social safety nets, formal unemployment is quite low because it is rare to be able to afford to do no work at all.
 We present here statistics for formal unemployment and an estimate for the small number of discouraged workers.
-We also look at broader measures such as underemployment, which consist of those working part time but who would like to work more hours a week.
+We also look at broader measures such as underemployment, which consist of those working part time, but who would like to work more hours a week.

-Figure 5.1 below presents the percentage distribution of usual employment, unemployment, and economic inactivity among persons aged 16 years and above by district.
+Figure 5.1 below presents the percentage distribution of usual employment, unemployment, and economic inactivity among persons aged 16 and above by district.

-The overall employment rate is 84.3% of the resident population aged 16 years and above in Gatsibo district; the unemployment rate is 0.1% and the economic inactivity rate is 15.7%.
-As shown in Figure 5.1 below, Gatsibo district is ranked 19th among all districts by employment rate.
+The overall employment rate is 85% of the resident population aged 16 and above in Nyagatare district; the unemployment rate is 0.2% and the economic inactivity rate is 15%.